 - comprehend legal concepts, principles and processes.

 - select legal information from sources.

 - analyse legal issues.

 - evaluate legal situations.

-- · create responses that communicate meaning.
+- create responses that communicate meaning to suit the intended purpose.

-Prerequisites Recommended Corequisites C+ grade or better in Year 10 English Year 11 English or Literature Recommended Prerequisites C+ grade or better in a Year 10 Humanities subject
+Prerequisites Recommended Corequisites C grade or better in Year 10 English Year 11 English or Literature Recommended Prerequisites C grade or better in a Year 10 Humanities subject

-Unit 1 Unit 2 Unit 3 Unit 4 Beyond Reasonable Doubt Balance of Probabilities Law, Governance and Human Rights in Legal Legal foundations Civil law foundations Change Contexts Criminal investigation process Contractual obligations Governance in Australia Human rights Criminal trial process Negligence and the duty of care Law reform within a dynamic society The effectiveness of international law Punishment and sentencing Human rights in Australian contexts
+Unit 1 Unit 2 Unit 3 Unit 4 Beyond Reasonable DoubtLegal foundationsCriminal investigation Balance of ProbabilitiesCivil law foundationsContractual obligations Law, Governance and Change • Governance in Australia Human Rights in LegalContextsHuman rights processCriminal trial processPunishment and sentencing Negligence and the duty of care Law reform within a dynamic society Australia's legal response to international law and human rights Human rights in Australian contexts

-Unit 3 Unit 4 Summative internal assessment 1 (IA1): 25% Summative internal assessment 3 (IA3): 25% Examination - combination response ZJ /0 Investigation - argumentative essay ZJ /0 Summative internal assessment 2 (IA2): 25% Summative external assessment (EA): OE0/ Investigation - inquiry report 23% • Examination - combination response 25%
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): 25% Summative internal assessment 3 (IA3): 25% • Examination - combination response 20% Investigation - analytical essay 23% Summative internal assessment 2 (IA2): 25% Summative external assessment (EA): 25% Investigation - inquiry report Z0 % • Examination - combination response 20%

-Literature General Subject
+Literature

-Literature focuses on the study of literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied literary texts.
+The subject Literature focuses on the study of literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied literary texts.

 Students engage with language and texts through a range of teaching and learning experiences to foster the skills to communicate effectively.
-They make choices about generic structures, language, textual features and technologies to participate actively in the dialogue and detail of literary analysis and the creation of imaginative and analytical texts in a range of modes, mediums and forms
+They make choices about generic structures, language, textual features and technologies to participate actively in the dialogue and detail of literary analysis and the creation of imaginative and analytical texts in a range of modes, mediums and forms.